MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-cloud-stream-binder-java-app-azure-event-hub.md

 ### Additional Resources

-For more information about Azure support for Event Hub Stream Binder, see the following articles:
+For more information about Azure support for event hub Stream Binder, see the following articles:

 * [What is Azure Event Hubs?](/azure/event-hubs/event-hubs-about)